-Parents will stand trial in 2021 Michigan school shooting that killed 4 students
+Michigan school shooter’s parents cleared to stand trial on involuntary manslaughter charges

 The state appeals court in March said the couple could face trial, and the Supreme Court said it would let that decision stand.

+The shooter killed Madisyn Baldwin, Tate Myre, Hana St. Juliana and Justin Shilling at Oxford High, about 40 miles (60 kilometers) north of Detroit, in November 2021.
+Six students and a teacher were also wounded.

-Ethan Crumbley killed four fellow students and injured seven other people at Oxford High in November 2021.
-He pleaded guilty to terrorism and murder.
+Ethan Crumbley pleaded guilty to terrorism and murder.
 A judge last week said he is eligible for life in prison without parole.

 Attorneys for the parents insist the school shooting was not foreseeable.
 They acknowledge that bad decisions were made but not ones that should rise to charges of involuntary manslaughter.